Jawad Al Arrayed: Career

 Arrayed was a public prosecutor from 1969 to 1971.
-He became labor and social affairs minister in 1971 and minister of state for cabinet affairs in 1973.
-Next he was appointed health minister and chairman of the environmental protection committee in 1982.
+He became labor and social affairs minister in 1971 and minister of state for cabinet affairs from 1972 to 1982.
+Next he was appointed health minister in 1982.
 His tenure as health minister lasted until 1995.
+He was then appointed as minister f state for municipalities and environmental affairs in June 1995.